Shoah Museum (Rome): History

 The museum was first proposed as Italy's first museum about the Holocaust in 2005.
 In 2012, the Rome City Council approved the final plans for the museum.
 However, expected funding from the city was blocked due to austerity spending directives.
 The city of Rome planned to pay for the museum's $30 million construction cost.

-As of 2013, Italian Holocaust scholar Marcello Pezzetti was slated to serve as the museum's inaugural director.
+As of 2013, Italian Holocaust scholar Marcello Pezzetti Marcello Pezzetti was slated to serve as the museum's inaugural director.
 Pezzetti headed the committee overseeing the museum's exhibition and research facilities.
 Pezzetti told the Jewish Telegraph Agency in 2013 that he wanted the museum to " “insert the Holocaust in the Italian context into the Holocaust in the European context."

 After years of delays due to bureaucratic and financial issues.
 Italian Prime Minister Giorgia Meloni and her Culture Minister Gennaro Sangiuliano allocated 10 million euros ($10.5 million) to the museum project in March 2023.
 On 16 October, the 80th anniversary of a roundup of more than 1,200 Roman Jews by the Nazis in 1943, lawmakers in Italy's Chamber of Deputies began debate on the funding, which would support the museum's exhibits.
 On 18 October, the Chamber approved the funding.

 The project is scheduled to be complete in 2026.

 Site

-The Shoah Museum will be built on the grounds of Villa Torlonia, a 19th-century mansion that served as the Rome residence of Italian dictator Benito Mussolini between 1925 and 1943.
-There are also Jewish catacombs at the site.
+The Holocaust Museum is located next to the Jewish Museum of Rome and the city's Great Synagogue, on the left bank of the Tiber, where the Jewish ghetto was once located.
+The complex of these museums and the synagogue are very close to the Fabricius Bridge or the Four-Headed Bridge (Ponte Fabricio).

 Luca Zevi is the museum's architect.

+The memorial plaques in the ghetto

+There are two memorial plaques in the ghetto: one from October 25, 1964; and the other from January 2001.

+The 1964 memorial plaque in the Rome ghetto.

+The October 1964 Memorial Plaque

+The plaque was erected on the 20th anniversary of the Italian The anti-Nazi underground.
+The following is the translation from Italian:

+"On October 16, 1943, the brutal hunt for the Jews in Rome began.

+They were sent to a cruel death in the Nazi extermination camps, where they were joined by six thousand other Italians, victims of the notorious racial hatred.

+The few who escaped the massacre, many in solidarity (with their neighbors?), call for love, peace, forgiveness and hope from God.